Informatievlaanderen/OSLO-EA-to-RDF/README.md

 specified.
 [More details below.](#specifying-packages)
 - (optional) `parentURI`: the full URI of any property this property should be a subProperty of.
 (Eg: `https://www.w3.org/2000/01/rdf-schema#label`)
+- (optional) `range`: The URI of the range for this property (overriding the automatically derived one).
+Use of this tag will result in a `owl:ObjectProperty` being generated.
 - (optional) `uri`: The complete URI to use, this will take preference over the `baseURI`/`name` combo.
 Eg: `http://example.org/ns/special#canine-name`.